janelai/react-redux-exercise/README.md

 You are a freelance developer who has been tasked with the responsibility of writing a grocery list application for a client of yours.
 You have inherited a bit of code from a previous developer so bits and pieces of the application have been completed.
 Your job is to finish what they started and complete the grocery list application.

-After taking a look at the application, you have assesed that you need to complete the following items that the other developer didn't finish
+After taking a look at the application, you have assessed that you need to complete the following items that the other developer didn't finish.

 #### Tasks